YmiR1710/NeuralSnake/README.md

 Project Organization
 ------------

-    ├── README.md                 <- Information about the project.
+    ├── README.md                 <- Information about the project
-    ├── requiermnts.txt           <- File for installation of additional libraries.
+    ├── requiermnts.txt           <- File for installation of additional libraries
-    ├── SnakeAI                   <- First version of project │   ├── main.py               <- Run genetic algorithm to create new bots
+    ├── SnakeAI                   <- First version of project │   ├── main.py               <- File to run game with existing bot
-    │   ├── ai.py                 <- The final, ca
+    │   ├── ai.py                 <- Run genetic algorithm to create new bots
     │   ├── game.py               <- Implementation of game and related API
     │   ├── config-feedforward    <- GA config file
     │   └── bots                  <- Folder with some pre-created bots
-    ├── ImprovedSnakeAI           <- Second version of project │   ├── main.py               <- Run genetic algorithm to create new bots
+    ├── ImprovedSnakeAI           <- Second version of project │   ├── main.py               <- File to run game with existing bot
-    │   ├── ai.py                 <- The final, ca
+    │   ├── ai.py                 <- Run genetic algorithm to create new bots
     │   ├── game.py               <- Implementation of game and related API
     │   ├── config-feedforward    <- GA config file
-    │   ├── visualize.py          <- Visualiztion of neural network architecture
     │   └── bots                  <- Folder with some pre-created bots
 --------